 Similar in some respects to barrel finishing, in that a drum-type container is partially filled with media and set in motion to create a sliding action of the contents, CBF is different from other finishing methods in some significant ways.
 Among these are the high pressures developed in terms of media contact with parts, the unique sliding action induced by rotational and centrifugal forces, and accelerated abrading or finishing action.
 As is true with other high energy processes, because time cycles are much abbreviated, surface finishes can be developed in minutes, which might tie up conventional equipment for many hours.

 The principle behind CBF is relatively straightforward.
 Opposing barrels or drums are positioned circumferentially on a turret.
 (Most systems have either two or four barrels mounted on the turret; some manufacturers favor a vertical and others a horizontal orientation for the turret.)
-As the turret rotates at high speed, the barrels are counterrotated, creating very high G-forces or pressures, as well as considerable media sliding action within the drums.
+As the turret rotates at high speed, the barrels are counter-rotated, creating very high G-forces or pressures, as well as considerable media sliding action within the drums.
 Pressures as high as 50 Gs have been claimed for some equipment.
 The more standard equipment types range in size from 1 ft3 (30 L) to 10 ft3, although much larger equipment has been built for some applications.

-Media used in these types of processes tend to be a great deal smaller than the common sizes chosen for barrel and vibratory processes.
+Media used in these types of processes tend to be a great deal smaller than the common sizes chosen for a barrel and vibratory processes.
 The smaller media, in such a high-pressure environment, are capable of performing much more work than would be the case in lower energy equipment.
 They also enhance access to all areas of the part and contribute to the ability of the equipment to develop very fine finishes.
 In addition to the ability to produce meaningful surface finish effects rapidly, and to produce fine finishes, CBF has the ability to impart compressive stress into critical parts that require extended metal fatigue resistance.
 Small and more delicate parts can also be processed with confidence, as the unique sliding action of the process seems to hold parts in position relative to each other, and there is generally little difficulty experienced with part impingement.
-Dry process media can be used in certain types of equipment and is useful for light deburring, polishing, and producing very refined superfinishes.
+Dry process media can be used in certain types of equipment and is useful for light deburring, polishing, and producing very refined super-finishes.

-Practicality and questions of cost effectiveness often determine whether high-energy methods are selected over conventional barrel or vibratory processes.
-If acceptable surface finishes can be developed in a few hours, conventional equipment is usually the most economic alternative.
 CBF equipment’s strong suit is the ability to develop surface finishes that may require over-lengthy time cycles in conventional equipment and the ability to develop a wide range of special surface finishes required for demanding and critical applications.

 AUTHOR BIOGRAPHY – David A. Davidson, [email@example.com]

 Mr. Davidson is a deburring/surface finishing specialist and consultant.
-He has contributed technical articles to Metal Finishing and other technical and trade publications and is the author of the Mass Finishing section in the current Metal Finishing Guidebook and Directory.
+He has contributed technical articles to Metal Finishing and other technical and trade publications and is the author of the Mass Finishing section in the Metal Finishing Guidebook and Directory.
 He has also written and lectured extensively for the Society of Manufacturing Engineers, Society of Plastics Engineers, American Electroplaters and Surface Finishers Association and the Mass Finishing Job Shops Association.
 Mr. Davidson’s specialty is finishing process and finishing product development.